unexist/blog/_drafts/nomad.md

   https://localhost:4646/v1/jobs
 ```

-Both sends the job [Nomad][] and starts a single instance on clients that belong to the datacenter
+Anyway, both sends the job [Nomad][] and starts a single instance on clients that belong to the
-aptly named `dc1`.
+datacenter aptly named `dc1`.

 #### Check status of a job

-The status of our job can be queries in a similar way:
+The status of our job can be queried in similar fashion:

 ###### **Shell**
 ```shell